Research Results

 *2: http://www.osaka-cu.ac.jp/ja/news/2016/160805

-This discovery is expected to greatly contribute to the design and development of catalysts for the realization of artificial photosynthesis systems that convert carbon dioxide into organic molecules in the future.
+Our findings are anticipated to make substantial contributions to the design and development of catalysts employed in artificial photosynthesis systems, aiming to convert carbon dioxide into organic compounds.

 Publication Information